GridTools/gt4py/docs/development/CI/cscs-ci.md

 # CSCS-CI Configuration

+CSCS provides a way of running CI on it's machines.
+This is currently only available via gitlab, however there is a system in place that automatically sets up a GitLab mirror for this through a few simple steps.
+On Github the whole pipeline will show up as a single job, with a link to the GitLab pipeline.
+All the pipelines can be seen on the [pipeline page](https://gitlab.com/cscs-ci/ci-testing/webhook-ci/mirrors/4455690602105886/4525297225819146/-/pipelines) of the mirror.

 ## Initial Setup

 Follow the steps in the [CSCS-CI documentation](https://gitlab.com/cscs-ci/ci-testing/containerised_ci_doc).
 As mentioned in the documentation, you will require the help of someone who can register the project to be allowed to run CI on CSCS machines.